-1) In order to determine eligibility and offer a unit, HUD requires every household member, including Live-in Aides, foster children and fostered adults (unless the household is an Exception as noted in 2) below) to have a Social Security Number (SSN).

-In addition, the applicant family must provide (for Management to copy) a valid Social Security card issued by the Social Security Administration for each household member.

-- a) If the household member cannot produce his/her valid Social Security card, at least one of the following alternative documents must be provided as documentation: - An original document issued by a federal or state government agency which shows the person's name and SSN along with other identifying information (i.e. SSA benefit award letter) - Driver's license or State ID that shows the Social Security Number - Earnings statement on payroll stubs - Bank statement or Form 1099 - Retirement benefit letter - Life insurance policy or court records - Other evidence that HUD designates as acceptable - b) Documents that are not originals, or that have been altered, are mutilated or are illegible, or that appear to be forged, will be rejected.
-In this case, Management will explain the reason why the document is not acceptable, and will request the submission of acceptable documentation within a reasonable time frame, prior to a unit being offered. - 2) After making a copy of the Social Security card, the original will be returned to the applicant.
-After the electronic transmission of the Move-In certification, the SSN will be verified via the EIV computer matching program with the Social Security Administration, and a copy of that verification will be retained in the tenant file. - 3) Exceptions to SSN Requirements: - a) Individuals who acknowledge that they are not entitled to housing assistance because they do not have eligible immigration status must sign a form, containing the penalty of perjury clause, certifying to that effect.
-This certified statement will be kept in the tenant file to support the SSN disclosure exception. - b) Household members who were age 62+ as of January 31, 2010 and whose initial determination of eligibility had already begun prior to January 31, 2010. - Persons who previously lived in either a Public and Indian Housing or Multifamily HUD-assisted program will have 50058 or 50059 move-in certifications, with effective dates to support this exception.
-Documentation must be obtained from prior Management (not from the applicant) and will be kept in the tenant file. - Exception status for these individuals remains valid, even when the person moves to another HUD-assisted program, and/or if there is a break in tenancy.
+- 1) In order to determine eligibility and offer a unit, it is required that every household member, including live-in aides, foster children and fostered adults (unless the household is an Exception as noted in [3] below) to have a Social Security Number (SSN). - In addition, the applicant family must provide (for management to copy) a valid Social Security card issued by the Social Security Administration for each household member. - a) If the household member cannot produce his/her valid Social Security card, at least one of the following alternative documents must be provided as documentation: - An original document issued by a federal or state government agency which shows the person's name and SSN along with other identifying information (i.e. SSA benefit award letter) - Driver's license or State ID that shows the Social Security Number - Earnings statement on payroll stubs - Bank statement or Form 1099 - Retirement benefit letter - Life insurance policy or court records - Other evidence designated as acceptable - b) Documents that are not originals, or that have been altered, are mutilated or are illegible, or that appear to be forged, will be rejected.
+In this case, management will explain the reason why the document is not acceptable, and will request the submission of acceptable documentation within a reasonable time frame, prior to a unit being offered. - 2) Management will make a copy of the Social Security card for the tenant file, returning the original to the applicant. - C. All household members, who are the Head, Spouse or Co-Head, or member, in each applicant family must sign the program-specific Authorization for Release of Information forms, and annually thereafter. - D. The unit for which the family is applying must be the only residence of each household member. - E. An applicant must agree to pay the rent required by the program.